-Deliverables: The Monitoring and Evaluation expert consultants with knowledge of Environmental and Social (E&S) Risks issues will be responsible for production of the following deliverables:
+Deliverables: The Monitoring and Evaluation Consultant with preferably content of the Environmental and Social Management skills will be responsible for production of the following deliverables:

 - a.
 Inception report: should detail the evaluators' understanding of the assignment, specifying concrete methods and approaches for evaluation questions and criteria, methods of data collection and analysis, proposed schedule of tasks, activities and deliverables; identify the projects sites to visit and provide sampling method, and selection criteria, tentative outline of the report. - b.
 Initial end of project evaluation report: for review - c.
 The consultant should also make an effort to illustrate some of the outputs and lessons learned with quality pictures that will be used in communication activities. - d.
-Final End of project evaluation report and Workshop should - Clearly state the project outcomes in relation to the objectives and performance indicators, - Identify the challenges/difficulties faced during implementation, - Document the lessons learned in course of implementing the project - Recommendations and - Present findings at a One Day End-of Project Workshop to be organized by the project1. - E & S findings shall also be presented at the End of Project Workshop
+Final End of project evaluation report and Workshop should - Clearly state the project outcomes in relation to the objectives and performance indicators, - Identify the challenges/difficulties faced during implementation, - Document the lessons learned in course of implementing the project, - Recommendations and - Present Findings, Conclusions and Recommendations to a One-End of Project Workshop organized by the project1 - e.
+Independent E & S audit as part of the m &E process